aaduru/SmileNow/SmileNow/docs/README.md

 * Phase 5: Maps (2 days)

-Objective: Both search results and neighborhood pages show the appropriate level of detail in their map window
+Objective: Both BusinessesIndex and Business pages show the appropriate level of detail in their map window